ilbers/isar/RECIPE-API-CHANGELOG.md

 environment and cannot be deleted from the outside by the calling user.
 To simplify the cleanup, we provide the `isar-clean-builddir` script that helps purging directories with mixed ownerships (without requiring root privileges).

+### Add Hyper-V machine support

+A new machine `hyper-v` has been introduced for building images targeting Microsoft Hyper-V virtual machines on amd64.

+The machine produces a `.vhdx` disk image using the WIC image type and GRUB as the bootloader.
+It supports Debian bullseye, bookworm and trixie.